AJS Cars

 Looking to diversify, in 1927 AJS gained a contract to build bodies for the new Clyno 'Nine' Light series.
 This started well, but the car proved unpopular and in 1929 Clyno went into liquidation.

-This came at a bad time for AJS, who had just began producing a commercial vehicle chassis' and so they decided to produce their own light car.
+Clyno going in liquidation, came at a bad time for AJS, who had just began producing a commercial vehicle chassis' and so they decided to produce their own light car.

-The car was launched in August 1930.
+The car was formally launched in August 1930.
 It was received well by the motoring press.
 It was exhibited at Olympia in October 1930.

 Four "models" were on display